VolturnUS Floating Concrete Hull Technology

 The UMaine-developed, patented VolturnUS floating concrete hull technology can support wind turbines in water depths of 45 meters or more, and has the potential to significantly reduce the cost of offshore wind.
 To date, the technology has 70 patents in the US and around the world.
 VolturnUS is ABS approved and is designed to be fabricated locally.

 Maine Aqua Ventus GP LLC is leading a demonstration project called New England Aqua Ventus I, a 12 MW floating offshore wind pilot project to develop a clean, renewable energy source off Maine’s shores.
 The objective is to demonstrate the technology at full scale, allowing floating farms to be built in oceans of the US and the world in the 2030s, bringing lower-cost, clean renewable energy to coastal population centers.
 This project will likely become the first commercial scale floating wind project in the Americas.
 Click here to learn more about this project.

 The VolturnUS technology is the culmination of more than a decade of collaborative research and development conducted by the University of Maine-led DeepCwind Consortium.

-The DeepCwind Consortium was a unique public-private research partnership funded by the Department of Energy, the National Science Foundation-Partners for Innovation, Maine Technology Institute, the State of Maine, and the University of Maine, and includes more than 30 industry partners such as Cianbro and Maine Maritime Academy.
+The DeepCwind Consortium is a unique public-private research partnership funded by the Department of Energy, the National Science Foundation-Partners for Innovation, Maine Technology Institute, the State of Maine, and the University of Maine, and includes more than 30 industry partners such as Cianbro and Maine Maritime Academy.

 Videos of VolturnUS Performance: